solog0039/portfolio-mobile-final/README.md

 Install almost all dependencies.
 This one will install stylelinter:

-> npm install --save-dev
+> npm install
-> stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x

 ### Usage

-To run the project, execute in live server.
+To run this project:
+ 1. open the whole project in VS code
+ 2. right click on the HTML file
+ 3. select the "open with live server" option.

 ## 👥 Authors <a name="authors"></a>